-Best Times for Memory Work
+Best Times for Memorization in the Homeschool

-One easy method to remember to complete memory work is to connect it to meal times.
+One easy method to remember to complete memory work is to connect it to mealtimes.
 Before you sit down to eat, recite the pieces you’re memorizing three times.

 If before dinner isn’t a good time to recite your pieces, focus on reciting them before breakfast and lunch.
-You’ll be amazed how focused children are if they know they need to recite before they eat.
+You’ll be amazed at how focused children are if they know they need to recite before they eat.

 My favorite method is to use morning time for memory work.
 As you sit down to enjoy time learning as a family, spend a few minutes working through the pieces you’re memorizing.